Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 As part of our ongoing maintenance activities, we are planning to replace one of the transformers in the Rossdale Substation that is nearing its end of life.
 Transformers are an important part of a substation and are used to step down power so it can be used by homes and businesses in the area.
 If approved, this project will involve replacing the existing transformer and concrete pad, which will require excavation up to 12 metres.
 Due to the historical and cultural importance of the area, we will work with archaeology experts to monitor any ground excavations required for this project.
 This work is planned for September 2023 and will take approximately eight months to complete.

-EPCOR will be replacing surge arresters at the Rossdale Substation in mid-March 2024.
-This work will take approximately two weeks to complete.
+EPCOR will be replacing surge arresters at the Rossdale Substation in mid-December 2024.
 Surge arresters are protective devices that limit and divert high voltage on electrical equipment.
 This work will ensure safe conditions within the substation and protect substation electrical equipment from damage.

 This replacement work will be done within the substation fence.
 Residents can expect to see activity typical to construction at the substation including a crane on site.
 No power outages are anticipated due to this work.